 How much does it cost to camp?

-Cost of camping: The cost of camping in Iceland is not free, and it usually falls within the range of 1,500 to 2,500 ISK per night, per person.
+The camping in Iceland is not free, and it usually falls within the range of 1,500 to 2,500 ISK per night, per person.
 The fee allows one access to certain facilities on site, like restrooms, showers, and cooking areas.
 Some campsites also charge for electricity if it is used on the particular site.

 Here are two ways you might want to try if you are interested in saving some budget: Reserve your campervan early to secure the best price.
 There are further discounts and a wider choice of vehicles with an early reservation.
 Get a camping card and reduce those summer month expenses of paying the campsites one by one.